caramboleyo/deno-git-server/README.md

 ## Install

 1. Install [Git](https://github.com/git/git) and [Deno](https://deno.land)
+2. Clone this repo, change into its directory
-2. Type this in your console
+3. Type this in your console
 ```
 deno run -A --unstable GitServer.js
 ```